-Pes cavus is commonly characterized by its elevated longitudinal medial plantar arch of the foot and is also known as “claw foot, hollow foot, or cavovarus foot” [1,5].
-Variations of pes cavus deformities exist and may be associated with acquired, hereditary, and congenital neurological or musculoskeletal conditions.
-Pes cavus may have concomitant hindfoot varus, equinus, forefoot adduction, forefoot valgus, and claw toe [deformities] .
-Patients often present with painful conditions which result from pes cavus (e.g. peroneal tendinitis) rather than deformity itself.
-The presentations may merely be a result of abnormal biomechanics associated with cavus feet and identification and management of cavus feet is essential for successful treatment and avoidance of recurrence of symptoms.
+Pes cavus is an orthopedic foot deformity seen in children and adults.
+It is commonly characterized by its elevated longitudinal medial plantar arch and is also known as “claw foot, hollow foot, or cavovarus foot”.1,2 Variations of pes cavus deformities exist and may be associated with acquired, hereditary, and congenital neurological or musculoskeletal conditions.
+Pes cavus may have concomitant hindfoot varus or equinus, forefoot adduction or valgus, plantar flexion of the first ray, and claw toe [deformities].1 Patients often present with painful conditions which result from pes cavus (e.g., peroneal tendinitis) rather than deformity itself.

-Pes cavus cases can resultfrom hereditary or acquired peripheral neuropathies.
-Regardless of the etiology of the neuropathy, intrinsic muscle atrophy and imbalance among different muscles group of the leg leads to features of pes cavus including high arch, clawing of the toes, and equinus deformity.
+Pes cavus has four primary causes: neuromuscular, traumatic, congenital, and idiopathic. (rosenbaum) Regardless of the etiology, bony malalignment or intrinsic muscle atrophy and imbalance among different muscle groups of the leg leads to the features of pes cavus including high arch, clawing of the toes, and equinus deformity.

 Epidemiology and Risk factors for Prevention

-Pes cavus occurs in about 8-15% of the general population [9,10,12].
-Severe pes cavus is 30% idiopathic in nature with 70% likely secondary to neurological causes, with most having origins with Charcot Marie Tooth disease (hereditary sensory motor neuropathy) [1,11].
+Pes cavus occurs in about 8-15% of the general population.7,8,9 Severe pes cavus is 30% idiopathic in nature with 70% likely secondary to neurological causes, with most having origins with Charcot Marie Tooth (CMT) disease (hereditary sensory motor neuropathy).1,10

 Patho-anatomy and Physiology

-Cavus deformity of Charcot Marie Tooth disease is hypothesized to stem from asymmetric foot weakness anterior-laterally due to selective denervation of the tibialis anterior and peroneus brevis muscles of the legs .
-The relatively weak tibialis anterior is overpowered by the strong peroneus longus muscle which plantarflexes the first 1st ray and pronates the forefoot (making forefoot valgus).
-This forefoot valgus position further drives the hindfoot into inversion.
+Cavus deformity of neuromuscular origin such as in CMT disease is forefoot driven.
+It is hypothesized to stem from asymmetric foot weakness anterior-laterally due to selective denervation of the tibialis anterior and peroneus brevis muscles of the legs.1 The relatively weak tibialis anterior is overpowered by the strong peroneus longus muscle which plantarflexes the first 1st ray and pronates the forefoot (making forefoot valgus).
+This forefoot valgus position further drives the hindfoot into inversion (varus).
 The extensor hallucis muscle which dorsiflexes the toe would then be unable to balance the combined plantarflexing forces of peroneus longus, posterior tibialis, and triceps surae muscles.
-Imbalance between relatively weak peroneus brevis and preserved posterior tibialis muscle leads to inversion of calcaneus and adduction of foot.
-Clawing of foot occurs as result of interphalangeal joints flexed by the flexor digitorum longus while the metatarsal phalangeal joints are extended by the extensor digitorum longus .
-A high foot arch then forms as the peripheral nerves are denervated more proximally in the foot causing fibrotic muscles to retract.
+Imbalance between relatively weak peroneus brevis and preserved posterior tibialis muscle leads to further inversion (varus) of calcaneus and adduction of foot.
+During gait the more flexible pronation phase is shortened, and the first metatarsal reaches the ground before the hind foot reaches eversion.11 Clawing of foot occurs as result of interphalangeal joints flexed by the flexor digitorum longus while the metatarsal phalangeal joints are extended by the extensor digitorum longus.1 A high foot arch then forms as the peripheral nerves are denervated more proximally in the foot causing fibrotic muscles to retract.
 In the early stages, the foot is flexible, but becomes more contracted as the disease progresses due to chronic muscular imbalances.
-In cavus foot associated with neuropathy, the heavy callus and the plantar ulceration are common on the 1st and 5th metatarsal heads due to high plantar pressure and reduced sensation in these areas.
-This can lead to infection and sometimes amputation [1,8,11,15].
+In cavus foot associated with neuropathy, a heavy callus and plantar ulceration are common on the 1st and 5th metatarsal heads due to high plantar pressure and reduced sensation in these areas.
+This can lead to infection and sometimes amputation.1,10,12,13

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

 Subtle cavus feet can be noted in normal individuals without neurological disorders.
-They may develop pain associated with various musculoskeletal conditions on the lateral foot (e.g. peroneal tendinitis, lateral ankle sprain).
-These individuals do not have neurological disorders with normal neurological examination (Figure 1a & 1b).
+They may develop pain associated with various musculoskeletal conditions on the lateral foot (e.g., peroneal tendinitis, lateral ankle sprain).
+These individuals do not have neurological disorders and have a normal neurological examination (Figure 1a & 1b).